-22. The GMO would be transported from the PC2 laboratory at UTAS to the trial sites in a sealed primary container placed in an unbreakable secondary container labelled as containing GMOs.
-Unused vials of GMOs, biological samples, material and waste that may contain GMOs would be returned to the PC2 laboratories at UTAS for disposal and transported in sealed primary containers placed in unbreakable secondary containing GMOs.
+24. The GMO would be transported from the storage facility or the PC2 laboratory at UTAS to the trial sites in a sealed primary container placed in an unbreakable secondary container labelled as containing GMOs.
+Unused vials of GMOs, biological samples, material and waste that may contain GMOs would be returned to the PC2 laboratories at UTAS for disposal and transported in sealed primary containers placed in unbreakable secondary containers labelled as containing GMOs.

-23. Faecal samples would be placed into a bag and a secondary unbreakable container and stored in freezers, in locked sheds within the study site.
+25. Faecal samples would be placed into a bag and a secondary unbreakable container and stored in freezers or on dry ice, in locked sheds within the study site.
 Samples would be transported weekly to PC2 facilities at UTAS for analysis.

-24. Transport and storage of the GMO, biological samples, material and any waste potentially containing GMO between the PC2 laboratory at UTAS and the trial sites would therefore be conducted in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs
+26. Transport and storage of the GMO, biological samples, material and any waste potentially containing GMO between the PC2 laboratory at UTAS and the trial sites would therefore be conducted in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs

-25. Access to the GMO, biological samples, material and any waste potentially containing GMO would be restricted to authorised personnel only.
+27. Access to the GMO, biological samples, material and any waste potentially containing GMO would be restricted to authorised personnel only.